HeavyMedl/heavymedl.github.io/src/pages/cv.md

 Here are some industry achievements that I am proud of.

-### Facilitated REI's migration to Vite, Vitest, and Vue 3 at REI
+### Brought Vite, Vitest, and Vue 3 to REI

 TODO

+- Mention work to SSR middleware

 ### Introduced TypeScript to the FED community at REI